 - Replacement services (paying for someone else to perform everyday household tasks, including chores, errands, and childcare)

-- Attendant care (nursing care in the home)
+- Allowable expenses such as attendant care (nursing care in the home)

 - Home modifications